 Hank's violence was a legacy from his father.
 When he was born, his 19-year-old father was serving a prison sentence for auto theft and passing bad checks.
 A later conviction earned him a term for second-degree robbery, but he escaped.
 In an ensuing saga of recapture, escape, recapture, and escape, he killed a police officer and a prison guard, blinding the latter by tossing acid into his face before beating him to death.
-A short time before he was executed, his father wrote: "When I killed this cop, it made me feel good inside.
-I can't get over how good it did make me feel, for the sensation was something that made me feel elated to the point of happiness. . . . "

 Often told that he was going to be just like his father when he grew up, Hank was 16 when he learned that his father had been captured and executed in a gas chamber after his mother betrayed his hiding place.
-Hank later confessed to the police: "Sometimes I [think] about blowing her head off. . . .
-Sometimes I wanna put a shotgun in her mouth and blow the back of her head off. . . . "
+Hank later confessed to the police: "Sometimes I [think] about blowing her head off. . . . . "